-So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so
+So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital

+Mutilation (FGM), forced marriage, and practices such as breast ironing.
+All forms of so called honour based abuse are serious (regardless of the motivation) and will be handled and reported as such.

 If our staff/volunteers have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they will speak to our designated safeguarding lead (or deputies).

-We understand that if FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on teachers that requires a different approach as below.
+We understand that if FGM has taken place, since 31 October 2015, there has been a mandatory reporting duty placed on teachers that requires a different approach as below.